Setting the stage for Diablo Immortal: what happened between Diablo 2 and Diablo 3

 A world of adventurers

-We know that there were still monsters and demons to fight, as well as treasures to be looted from ancient and more recent sites.
-One reason we know this is the very existence of New Tristram.
+There were still monsters and demons to fight, as well as treasures to be looted from ancient and more recent sites.
+One reason we already knew this was the very existence of New Tristram.
 The town was established entirely to profit from the flood of treasure-seekers and adventurers who descended as far into the old ruins of Tristram and the Cathedral as they could, stripping them bare of any loot they could find.
 When this process started is as yet unclear but it was in swing for long enough for a town to be constructed entirely on the back of the trade, and it was profitable long enough for the town to still be in existence in 1285, some twenty-one years after old Tristram itself fell into horror and ruin.

 Jacob and Shanar, harbingers of the Nephalem